The Adult Gender Identity Clinic at CAMH offers

-The clinic continues to accept referrals for consultation regarding transition-related surgery from a licensed physician (MD) or nurse practitioner (NP).
+The clinic accepts referrals for assessments, treatment, and consultation regarding transition-related surgery from a licensed physician (MD) or nurse practitioner (NP).
 Ask your health care provider to fill out the CAMH Adult Referral Form available on this website.
 It should be faxed to Access CAMH, CAMH’s new centralized intake.
 If you have any questions about the referral or intake process, please call Access CAMH.
 The contact information for referrals is:

 Access CAMH phone: 416-535-8501, press 2